devopshq/artifactory-cleanup/README.md

 artifactory-cleanup --help
 ```
 - Use CI servers or cron-like utilities to run `artifactory-cleanup` every day (or every hour).
 TeamCity and GitHub have built-in support and show additional logs format
-- Do not save your credentials in the configuration file, use environment variables.
+- Do not save credentials in the configuration file, use environment variables.

 ## Commands ##